-Complaints about construction-site noise disturbances are reported by calling 911.
-Police Dispatch will have a list of permits for which expanded hours have been granted to construction sites.
-If the construction site complained about is not on that list, or if the noise is outside of the expanded hours shown on the permit, a police officer will be dispatched to the construction site.
+Construction site noise disturbances outside of exempt hours are civil violations of the City Code, and the city will investigate complaints.
+Complaints about construction site noise are reported by calling the Bellevue Police non-emergency line at (425) 577-5656.
+Police will have a list of permits for which expanded hours have been granted to construction sites.
+If the construction site complained about is not on that list or if the noise is outside of the expanded hours shown on the permit, a police officer will be dispatched to the construction site.

-The responding police officer will come to the construction site to observe sounds emanating from the site.
-If noise from the site is clearly audible across real property boundaries or at least 75 feet from its source, the officer may order construction activity producing noise to be halted.
+If the officer finds noise from the site is clearly audible across real property boundaries or at least 75 feet from its source, the officer may order construction activity producing noise to be halted.
 Any noise disturbance observed by the police officer will be documented in a case report forwarded to Code Compliance.

 - Conspicuously post the allowed hours of construction at the site, as required by the construction permit(s).
-DSD provides a placard showing the construction hours with each permit.
+Development Services provides a placard showing the construction hours with each permit.

 - Provide project contact information, including a regularly-monitored phone number, for neighbors to call and discuss noise disturbance issues.
 Frequently complaints can be handled by construction- site management directly, without a report to the city.